Dhillon001/airbnb-logistic-regression/README.md

-# 📊 Lab 5: ML Life Cycle – Evaluation & Deployment
+# 📊 Airbnb Superhost Classification using Logistic Regression🏡💰

 **Project:** Classify whether an Airbnb host is a **Superhost** using logistic regression.